South Africa

 The town has multiple well-preserved houses and public buildings built in the Victorian and Edwardian Karoo style, with some featuring verandahs that date back to the 1920s.

-In the 1800s, it was considered a resort town for European aristocrats with lung diseases, thanks to its clean air and mineral-rich waters.
+In the 1800s, the region was considered a resort town for European aristocrats with lung diseases, thanks to its clean air and mineral-rich waters.

 However, only a select few towns across the world have been designated with this title, chosen by the International Organisation of Booktowns, which is 20 members strong.